 I always have a jug of water next to my bed at night most of which I will have drunk by the morning.

 As you grow older, you need even more water.
-There is even some medical research going on at the moment that points to Alzheimer’s disease as being the result of long-term dehydration of the brain.
+There is even some medical research in progress that points to Alzheimer’s disease as being the result of long-term dehydration of the brain.
 It might not be dementia, it might just be thirst.

 While we are on the subject of water, please forgo the bottled water.
 You should by now be aware that it is usually no better than filtered tap water, it is hugely expensive to buy and extremely harsh on the environment.
 Time to stop helping the bottled water companies make those giant profits.